Beulah-Matt/hazina-project-frontend/README.md

 #### Resources:

- For more resources you can visit the link below: https://rubyonrails.org
+ For more resources, you can visit the link below: https://rubyonrails.org

 >>>> REACT FRONTEND (client)